Decision-Focused Model-based Reinforcement Learning for Reward Transfer: Alternate RDF Objective Formulation

-where $\mathcal{U}$ specifies the region over which we wish to be robust over.
-While this objective is equivalent to the objective in Eqn \ref{eq: RDF} under the assumption that $P(w)$ is a uniform measure on the domain of $\mathcal{U}$, it has an intuitive interpretation: we wish to maximize the volume of the return achieved by our model $\theta$.
+While this objective is equivalent to the objective in Eqn \ref{eq:RDF} under the assumption that $P(w)$ is a uniform measure on the domain of $\mathcal{U}$, it has an intuitive interpretation: we wish to maximize the volume of the return achieved by our model $\theta$.
 This intuition also motivates why we choose a uniform measure for $P(w)$.